tuds-wiki/tud-wiki.github.io/docs/index.md

 <br><br>
 This is the documentation for the TUD-SUMO package, a research-oriented wrapper for SUMO<sup>[1]</sup>, developed for the DIAMoND lab at the Technische Universiteit Delft (TUD), the Netherlands.

-The main goal of TUD-SUMO is to act as a simplified framework for microscopic traffic simulation that allows researchers and students to focus on the important aspects of their projects; <b>their own work</b>.
+The main goal of TUD-SUMO is to act as a simplified framework for microscopic traffic simulation that allows researchers and students to focus on the important aspects of their projects; <b>their own work</b>, instead of simulation code.
 TUD-SUMO provides an easy and standardised way to simulate a wide range of scenarios whilst facilitating complex interactions.
 Resulting data can then be saved, summarised and visualised with minimal code.

 More information on "Simulation of Urban MObility" (SUMO) can be found in the SUMO documentation: [sumo.dlr.de/docs/](https://sumo.dlr.de/docs/)